-Ruth Schuster is Senior Editor at the Haaretz English Edition.
+Ruth Schuster is Senior Editor for archaeology and science at the Haaretz English Edition.

 Schuster has worked in writing, editing and translation for English and Hebrew-language publications for more than two decades.
 She holds a BSc in biology from the Hebrew University of Jerusalem.

 She lives in Tel Aviv with her daughter and multiple pets and in her spare time, promotes animal rights.

 Excavation by a church in the heart of Oxford finds strange layer with no sign of swine, and pots in which only kosher animals were cooked

 Dogs joined households in the Levant well over 12,000 years ago, but this crippled canine is the earliest evidence of dog domestication in the Arabian Peninsula

 We thought an advanced frontal lobe was a basal human condition, but the earliest archaic humans to leave Africa and reach Europe had a frontal cortex like chimps